Glossary of World Globe Terminology

 Grid

-The network of latitude and longitude lines on the Earth's surface.
+The network of latitude and longitude lines covering the globe, used to pinpoint exact locations on Earth.

 Horizon Ring